smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 The rest of this guide will be about setting up a chart review for human comparison with NLP.

-Importantly: re-run your [Cumulus AWS Glue crawler](https://docs.smarthealthit.org/cumulus/etl/setup/#create-tables-with-glue) at this point in order to pick up this new NLP table and its schema.
+Importantly: re-run your [Cumulus AWS Glue crawler](https://docs.smarthealthit.org/cumulus/etl/setup/#create-tables-with-glue) at this point in order to pick up the newly created NLP tables and their schemas.
+Note that as you run these tasks against _new models_, you will need to run this crawler again (though only for the first time)

 ## 5. Generate NLP Highlights